 We’re excited to announce that in partnership with artist-run centre Charles Street Video, we have commissioned eight artists for Home Made Visible.
 These artists will create media works that reflect on the power of re-claiming, re-framing and personalizing the practice and places of archives.
 Congratulations to our participating Artists!
 For more on the Artists Commission check […]

 The Regent Park Film Festival is seeking an Executive Director.
-The call for applicants is now open and the application deadline is Sunday, March 4th at 11:59pm.
+The call for applicants is now open and the application deadline has been extended to Friday, March 9th at 5:00pm.
 Click here for a full job description and details on how to apply.
-Only those applicants selected for an interview will be contacted. […]
+Only those applicants selected for an interview […]

 Call For Submissions is now open!
 We are currently accepting submissions for the 16th Annual Regent Park Film Festival!
 It’s free to submit, find out how.